infor-design/enterprise/src/components/personalize/readme.md

 - [Accordion]( ./accordion) - The selection states.
 - Builder Pattern - The headers and subheaders.
 - [Hero Widget]( ./homepage) - Gets a contrasting back color.
-- [Application Menu]( ./applicationmenu) - Gets contrasting back colors for the sections and all elements in it are reflected.

 ## Personalize Classes